Skip to main content

 User location button

-With userLocationButtonEnabled: true, users can tap a button to center the map on their GPS position.
+With userLocationButtonEnabled: true, users can tap a button to trigger location behavior.
+Depending on the current camera mode/state, this may switch tracking modes.
 The SDK will request location permission when needed.

 WemapMap(